debsouryadatta/souryax-universe/README.md

 6. Reading the Clerk docs & implementing stuffs, Protecting Routes using clerk, create a middleware.ts file for this

 7. Build your own sign in and sign up pages, Update your environment variables after signin/signup
+• Copying the clerk keys in the .env.local file

 8. Embed the <UserButton /> on the root folder, Got the built in profile components with clerk
 9. Building the layout.tsx for the root routes